 Brian received his J.D. from Fordham University School of Law, cum laude, where he was the Symposium Editor of the Fordham Intellectual Property, Media and Entertainment Law Journal.
 Brian received B.F.A. and M.P.S. degrees from New York University.

 In re Apple Inc. Device Performance Litigation, co-lead counsel for putative class of iPhone6, SE and 7 owners involving computer intrusion and trespass claims related to the alleged throttling of device performance.
-On May 15, 2020, the District Court preliminarily approved a potential $500 million class settlement in this multidistrict litigation.
+The district court recently approved the class settlement of $310 million to $500 million in that multidistrict litigation.

 Wozniak, et al. v.
 YouTube, et al., represent tech pioneer Steve Wozniak and seventeen victims of a fraudulent Bitcoin Giveaway scam in a lawsuit against YouTube and Google currently pending in Santa Clara County Superior Court.